Ensembl/ensembl-hive/docs/appendix/presentations.rst

 In 2017 we ran two workshops consecutively: at the NCHC, Hsinchu, Taiwan, and at the Roslin Institute, Edinburgh, United Kingdom.
-Here are the materials we used at the latter.
+Here are the materials we used at the latter (based on feedback from the first course).
 The workshop was composed of four parts:

 1. Introduction to eHive